jsmmr/ruby_table_structure/README.md

 - `TableStructure::Schema`
   - Defines columns of a table using DSL.
 - `TableStructure::Writer`
-  - Converts data with the schema, and outputs it.
+  - Converts data with the schema, and outputs table structured data.
 - `TableStructure::Iterator`
-  - Converts data with the schema, and enumerates it.
+  - Converts data with the schema, and enumerates table structured data.

 ## Installation